Trespass (album): Artwork

 The album cover was painted by Paul Whitehead and features an engraving by Hungarian illustrator Willy Pogany.
 Whitehead also did the covers for the band's next two albums.
+Wanting his work to represent the band's music, Whitehead sat in on several Genesis rehearsals to get inspiration.
 The cover showed two people looking out of a window at mountains, which represented the pastoral themes of some of the songs.
 Whitehead had finished the cover and then the band added "The Knife" to the running order.
 Feeling that the cover no longer fitted the mood of the album, they asked Whitehead to re-design it; when he was reluctant to do so, the band members inspired him to slash the canvas with an actual knife.

+Tony Banks has said Trespass is his favorite of the three covers Whitehead did for Genesis, feeling it eloquently captured the two different sides of Genesis.

 Whitehead's original illustrations for the three albums were stolen from the Charisma archives when it was sold to Virgin Records in 1983.
 Whitehead claimed that Charisma staff got wind of the imminent sale and proceeded to loot its office.

 Release

 Trespass was first released in the UK on the Charisma label in October 1970.
 In the US, it was first issued on ABC's jazz label, Impulse!.
-"The Knife" was released as single (split into two parts) in May 1971, but did not chart.
+"The Knife" was released as single (split into two parts) in June 1971, but did not chart.

 The album was reissued by the main ABC Records label in 1974; then, after MCA Records bought out ABC, it was reissued on the MCA label.
+It was issued on CD in 1994 as a definitive edition remaster.
 A SACD/DVD double disc set (including new 5.1 and Stereo mixes) was released in 2008.